pouchdb-community/transform-pouch/README.md

 });
 ```

-(`filter-pouch` will automatically ignore deleted documents, so you don't need to handle that case.)
+(`transform-pouch` will automatically ignore deleted documents, so you don't need to handle that case.)

 Now, the documents are encrypted whenever they're stored in the database.
-If you want to verify, try opening them with a `Pouch` where you haven't set up any `filters`.
+If you want to verify, try opening them with a `Pouch` where you haven't set up any `transforms`.
 You'll see documents like:

 ```js
 {